Lorazepam (By injection)

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins or given as a shot into one of your muscles.
+This medicine is given a shot into a muscle or vein.

 Drugs and Foods to Avoid